Lisbon Recognition Convention

+In a 2025 publication on the history and relevance of the Lisbon Recognition Convention, it is argued that the Convention has made recognition more student-centered, and that further recognition progress can be achieved by better articulation or learning outcomes.

 Aims

 The Convention stipulates that degrees and periods of study must be recognised unless substantial differences can be proved by the institution that is charged with recognition.
 Students and graduates are guaranteed fair procedures under the convention.

-It is named after Lisbon, Portugal, where it was signed in 1997, and entered into force on 1 February 1999 (or later in some countries, subject to ratification date).
+It is named after Lisbon, Portugal, where it was signed in 1997, and entered into force on 1 February 1999.
+For countries acceding after that date, the entry into force starts at the date when these submit their instruments of ratification.

 Convention bodies

 The convention established two bodies which oversee, promote and facilitate the implementation of the convention: